 Priority Ad Review

 Ad approval times can make or break campaign launches.
 Agency accounts receive faster review processing, which means quicker approvals and fewer delays when launching time-sensitive campaigns.
+If you're learning how to run effective Facebook ads, working with an agency account can significantly reduce the friction in your campaign launches.

 Better Account Stability